Sichuan Mapo Tofu (Má Pó Dòufu)

 - Gently move the wok left and right motion without stir frying, if you try to stir fry tofu will fall apart.

-- Combine cornstarch with bit of water, mix until smooth and slowly pour over the tofu and ground beef mixture.
+- Combine cornstarch with a bit of water, mix until smooth and slowly pour over the tofu and ground beef mixture.
 Again gently mix it in with back and forward motion trying not to break the tofu.

 - Sprinkle chopped scallions, and you can add more when the dish is served.